Bentonite Clay Hair Wash Hair Do’s and Dont’s for the curly girl method

 Have you ever tried a clay hair wash?
-There are many shampoos and cg approved products which deal with build up on your hair but they can be quite harsh.
-In this post we will look at the Bentonite Clay Hair Wash Hair Do’s and Dont’s for the curly girl method.
+There are many shampoos and cg approved products which deal with build-up on your hair, but they can be quite harsh.
+In this post, we will look at the benefits of Clay Hair Wash Hair Dos and Dont’s for the curly girl method.

-Part of the ethos behind the wavy and curly girl method is the use of natural ingredients so if you are looking for a natural degreaser for your scalp and thats kind for your hair then a Bentonite clay hair wash treatment can be a way to detox your hair if have product build-up.
+Why use a bentonite Clay mask for Curly Hair method?
+Part of the ethos behind the wavy and curly girl method is the use of natural ingredients.
+Clay washes are a natural degreaser for your scalp that can get rid of excess oil, but they are also kind for your hair.
+A clay hair wash treatment can be a way to detox your hair if it has product build-up.

 This post contains affiliate links.
 If you purchase through these links, I may earn a small commission at no additional cost to yourself.

-I am a firm believer of only writing about what I know and trying out everything I suggest.
-So I chose to try the bentonite clay on the risk that it may dry my hair out but also to get a good view of what is does to hair and scalp.
-This is my own personal opinion and if you wish to use bentonite clay it is important to know your own hair type.
+I am a firm believer in only writing about what I know and trying out everything I suggest.
+So I chose to try the bentonite clay on the risk that it may dry my hair out but also to get a good view of what it does to hair and scalp.
+This is my own personal opinion, and if you wish to use bentonite clay, it is important to know your own hair type.

 What is Bentonite Clay?

-Bentonite clay is an absorbent old clay that usually forms from volcanic ash it is also known as Montmorillonite clay or Fullers earth.
-Montmorillonite is a nutrient-rich clay and is effective at balancing ph levels on the skin and inside the body.
-It has a so many uses in the health and beauty world and and is even used in some moisturisers to treat contact dermatitis.
+Bentonite clay is an absorbent old clay that usually forms from volcanic ash.
+It is also known as Montmorillonite clay or Fullers earth.
+Montmorillonite is a nutrient-rich clay and is effective at balancing pH levels on the skin and inside the body.
+It has so many uses in the health and beauty world and and is even used in some moisturisers to treat contact dermatitis.

 Can you use Bentonite Clay on High Porosity or Porous Hair?

-Although bentonite clay has some benefits for most hair types it can have harsh effects on others.
-Bentonite can strip and absorb access water like a sponge out of porous hair so it is advisable not to use it on Porous hair.
-It is imperative you know your hair type before using clay products as it can dehydrate your hair very quickly.
-You may find you want to apply it to the scalp only and leave the length out.
+Although bentonite clay has some benefits for most hair types, it can have harsh effects on others.
+Bentonite can strip and absorb access water like a sponge out of porous hair, so it is advisable not to use it on Porous hair and may not be suitable for natural curls.
+You must know your hair type before using clay products, as it can dehydrate your hair very quickly.
+If you already have dry hair, it may not work for you.
+For best results, you may want to apply it to the scalp only, which is more oily and leave the length out.

 Do I have porous hair?

-Low porosity hair will not absorb water quickly in the shower, will feel smooth can be greasy or shiny but can also lack moisture and feel dry as cuticles are tightly shut.
+Low porosity hair will not absorb water quickly in the shower, and will feel smooth, it can be greasy or shiny but can also lack moisture and feel dry as cuticles are tightly shut.

-High porosity hair is often dry absorbs water quickly in the shower, may be colour treated, dry ends, frizzy and lacks shine as the cuticles are open and often damaged.
+High porosity hair is often dry, absorbs water quickly in the shower, may colour treated, dry ends, is frizzy and lacks shine as the cuticles are open and often damaged.

 Should I do a Bentonite clay wash?

-I decided to write this post as I felt misinformed on the use of bentonite clay for certain hair types.
-Hence why I started with the bad news first.
-If you are a wavy with high porosity it will not work for you, if however you have coils or have afro hair that is low porosity it may be the perfect remedy.
+I decided to write this post as I felt misinformed about the use of bentonite clay for certain hair types.
+Hence I started with the bad news first.
+If you are wavy with high porosity, it will not work for you; if you have coils or have afro hair that is low porosity, it may be the perfect remedy.

-Bentonite clay removes toxins it does not remove hard minerals it is a mineral it self.
-It is also a dehydrator and although not as strong as Sodium Bentonite Calcium bentonite will absorb a third of what sodium bentonite will.
+Bentonite clay removes toxins; it does not remove hard minerals as it is a mineral itself.
+It is also a dehydrator, and although not as strong as Sodium Bentonite, Calcium bentonite will absorb a third of what sodium bentonite will.

 How does Bentonite clay clean hair?

-Bentonite cleanses hair by absorbing negatively charge toxins resulting in a clean slate.
-It acts somewhat like a clarifying shampoo by removing oil dirt and greasy residues including build up from products.
+Bentonite cleanses hair by absorbing negatively charged toxins resulting in a clean slate.
+It acts somewhat like a clarifying shampoo by removing oil, dirt and greasy residues, including build-up from products.

 See my easy Co washing and clarifying guide here